SteffenLoges/socks4/README.md

 	protocol := socks4.SOCKS4     // socks4.SOCKS4 or socks4.SOCKS4A
 	proxyAddr := "127.0.0.1:1080" // proxy address with port
-	userID := ""                  // userID string for authentication
-	timeout := time.Second * 5
+	userID := ""                  // userID string for authentication, leave blank if no authentication is required timeout := time.Second * 5

 	tr := &http.Transport{